andrewsmike/jasmine/README.md

 ==========
 - Run `for PROJECT in webserver models sql etl; do pushd jasmine-$PROJECT && pip install -e '.[dev]' && popd`.
 - Run `docker-compose up` to start the services (and build them if necessary).
-- Run `jasmine_initialize_schema` to initialize your database.
-    - Grant all jasmine_web_su all permissions on `jasmine_web.*` and `jasmine_test.*`.
 - Copy `config/dev/example_jasmine_webserver.cfg` to `config/dev/jasmine_webserver.cfg`, optionally adding missing credentials.
 - Add the database at `mysql://jasmine_web_su:password@127.0.0.1:3305/jasmine_web` to your favorite SQL client.
 - Install your distro's redis package and use `redis-cli` to access the docker redis instance for testing.
-- Dump `config/dev/dev_database_dump.sql` for default company/user/backend/views/etc dev testing data, or set up manually.

-Navigate to http://localhost:8000/, and the app should be visible.
+Navigate to http://localhost:8000/, and the app should be visible and initialized with example data.

 Useful links
 ------------